First Republican debate: Can Ron DeSantis regain momentum?

 On the Republican presidential debate stage Wednesday night, Ron DeSantis has the most to lose and most to gain.

 Just months ago, the Florida governor had the hot hand in GOP politics.
+He had earned national attention for his anti-“woke” posture, going after Disney World and drag-queen story hours, while touting Florida’s strong economy.

+Among the eight Republican candidates expected onstage in Milwaukee, Mr. DeSantis is the front-runner.
+But the elephant conspicuously not in the room is former President Donald Trump, who leads the second-place Florida governor by a mile – 41 percentage points in polls, on average – for the 2024 nomination.
+The former president declined to participate in this first GOP presidential debate of the 2024 cycle, hosted by Fox News.
+He has opted instead for a web interview with fired Fox host Tucker Carlson.

+Just months ago, the Florida governor had the hot hand in GOP politics.
 He had trounced his Democratic opponent in winning reelection last November.
-He had earned national attention for his anti-”woke” posture, going after Disney World and drag queen story hours, while touting Florida’s strong economy.
+He had earned national attention for his anti-”woke” posture, going after Disney World and drag-queen story hours, while touting Florida’s strong economy.

 Governor DeSantis’ picture-perfect young family was the icing on the cake – a sharp contrast with the image of Donald Trump, the generation-older former president laden with baggage that had led many Republican voters to wish for a new party standard-bearer.